 One of the things that will be noticed are assistants dressed in black appearing on stage.
 They serve the purpose to hand the actors props or assist them in various other ways, in order to make the performance seamless.
 They are called "kurogo" and are to be regarded as non-existent.

 If you come across people from the audience shouting out names at the actors on stage, do not mistake this for an act of disrespect: all kabuki actors have a yago (hereditary stage name), which is closely associated to the theater troupe which he is from.
 In the world of kabuki, troupes are closely knit hierarchical organizations, usually continued through generations within families.
 It is an accepted practice for the audience to shout out the actors' stage names at an appropriate timing as a show of support.

-Formal dress code is not required when attending a kabuki play, although decent dressing and footwear are recommended.
-Sometimes, often on the first day of a run, some ladies dress in traditional kimono.
+Formal dress code is not required when attending a kabuki play, although decent dress and footwear are recommended.
+Sometimes, often on the first day of a run, some ladies may attend the show dressed in traditional kimono.

 In the olden days, mainstream kabuki was performed at selected venues in big cities like Edo (present day Tokyo), Osaka and Kyoto.
 Local versions of kabuki also took place in rural towns.

 These days, kabuki plays are most easily enjoyed at selected theaters with Western style seats.
 A day's performance is usually divided into two or three segments (one in the early afternoon and one towards the evening), and each segment is further divided into acts.
 Tickets are usually sold per segment, although in some cases they are also available per act.
 They typically cost around 2,000 yen for a single act or between 3,000 and 25,000 yen for an entire segment depending on the seat quality.